rhayes777/PyAutoFit/docs/cookbooks/result.rst

 Loading From Hard-disk
 ----------------------

-When performing fits which output results to hard-disc, a ``files`` folder is created containing .json / .csv files of the model, samples, search, etc.
+When performing fits which output results to hard-disk, a `files` folder is created containing .json / .csv files of the model, samples, search, etc. You should check it out now for a completed fit on your hard-disk if you have not already!

 These files can be loaded from hard-disk to Python variables via the aggregator, making them accessible in a Python script or Jupyter notebook.
+They are loaded as the internal **PyAutoFit** objects we are familiar with, for example the `model` is loaded as the `Model` object we passed to the search above.

 Below, we will access these results using the aggregator's ``values`` method.
 A full list of what can be loaded is as follows: